valerkahere/SmartWaterQualityMonitoringSystem/README.md

-# Project Title:  Portable Water Quality Monitoring Device
+# Project Title:  Smart Water Quality Monitoring System

 This is student project on Arduino as to develop **Smart Water Quality Monitoring System**.